beezwax/fmrest-ruby/README.md

 end
 ```

-FmData simplfiies the process of setting up your Spyke model with a Farday
+FmData simplfies the process of setting up your Spyke model with a Faraday
 connection by allowing you to just set your Data API connection settings:

 ```ruby